-The Europeans have it right: coffee is meant to be sipped slowly on a patio at 4pm on a Tuesday afternoon.
+The Europeans have it right: coffee should be sipped slowly on a patio at 4pm on a Tuesday afternoon.

 principle three: take an afternoon off

 Give yourself grace and take an afternoon off.
-Not every day needs to be filled to the brim with excitement and productivity.
-You can do nothing but read one afternoon.
-You can sit on your patio for a couple hours and just listen to the sounds of your neighbourhood.
-You can get lost on a walk or in a potential new hobby or in a documentary.
+Your days don’t need to be filled to the brim with excitement and productivity.
+You can do nothing but read one afternoon, or sit on your patio listening to the sounds of your neighbourhood.
+Or you can get lost on a walk, or in a potential new hobby, or in a documentary.